bank-vaults/bank-vaults.dev/docs/mutating-webhook/consul-template.md

+---
-# Using consul-template in the mutating webhook
+title: Using consul-template in the mutating webhook
+shortTitle: Consul template
+weight: 10
+---

 This document assumes you have a working Kuberentes cluster which has a:
 * Working install of Vault.